Generalisations of Matrix Partitions : Complexity and Obstructions: Remarks on tractability

 Let $h\colon \structure{T}\to \structure{H}$ be a homomorphism.
-Then we know by \Cref{lem:root2root} that $h(r_T)=r_H$.
-By \Cref{lem:pathsincomp} we know that the part of $\structure{T}$ corresponding to the $i$th clause is mapped to the part of $\structure{H}$ corresponding to the same clause of $\varphi$.
-Then we construct $v$, for any variable $x\in\{x_1,\ldots,x_n\}$ we know that there is no such a pair of paths $\structure{P}_x, \structure{P}_x'$ that correspond to the presence of the same variable $x$ in different clauses such that $\structure{P}_x$ is mapped to a path labelled with $0$ and $\structure{P}_x'$ is mapped to a path labelled with 1.
-Thus, all the paths $\structure{P}_x$ are mapped to paths of the same label: either all to 0 or all to 1.
-So $v(x)$ can be correctly defined for any variable $x$.
-And this assignment will be valid because we added to $\structure{H}$ all 7 possible valid assignments for each clause. \end{proof}
+We know, by Lemma~\ref{lem:root2root}, that $h(r_T)=r_H$.
+By construction, for all $i,i'\in[N], \structure{P}_i\to\structure{P}_{i'}$ if and only if $i=i'$.
+Similar statement holds for $\structure{N}_1,\ldots,\structure{N}_8$.
+Therefore, we know that the part of $\structure{T}$ corresponding to the $j$-th clause is mapped to the part of $\structure{H}$ corresponding to the same clause of $\varphi$.
+Let us now construct a valid assignment $f$ of $\varphi$.
+We first observe, in the construction of $\structure{H}$, that the seven paths associated with a variable of a clause correspond to the $7$ valid assignments of that clause.
+So, define the label of such a path as the value of the corresponding variable in that valid assignment of the clause.
+Now, observe that for each variable $x_i$, and each $j,j'\in [m]$ such that $x_i$ belongs to the $j$-th and $j'$-th clauses, the path in $\structure{T}$ associated with the variable $x_i$ within the $j$-th clause is mapped to a path labelled $0$ in $\structure{H}$ if and only if the path in $\structure{T}$ associated with the variable $x_i$ within the $j'$-th clause is mapped to a path labelled $0$ in $\structure{H}$.
+Therefore, all the paths corresponding to a variable $x_i$ in $\structure{T}$ are mapped to paths of the same label: either all to 0 or all to 1.
+So, we can define $f(x_i)$ to be equal to this unique label.
+Now, this assignment $f$ will be valid because as we observed above, whenever a path in $\structure{T}$, corresponding to a variable $x_i$ in a clause $j$, is mapped to a path in $\structure{H}$, this path in $\structure{H}$ corresponds to a valid assignment for the clause $j$. \end{proof}

-\begin{remark} Observe that the $01$-tree $\structure{T}$ that represents a 3-SAT formula also has bounded pathwidth, so the result of \Cref{thm:3sat} will remain true if we require that all the $01$-trees of $\family{T}$ have bounded pathwidth. \end{remark}
+\begin{remark} Observe that the $01$-tree $\structure{T}$ that represents a 3-SAT formula also has bounded pathwidth, so the result of Theorem~\ref{thm:3sat} will remain true if we require that all the $01$-trees of $\family{T}$ have bounded pathwidth. \end{remark}